AC500 098. BMS Over Voltage

 .

-And in-case you mention the error was NOT do to the Cable not being connected properly.
-It was.
+And in-case you mention the error was NOT do to the cable not being connected properly - it was.
 The only extra bit of information that may be relevant is that the router would have been connected to the AC500 at the time which inevitably was shut-down, however as you know for a firmware upgrade to take place you have to connect to the AC500 via Bluetooth.
 I also had 4g available on my mobile device.
 Question/Observation??
 If the Wifi/internet gets shut down during a firmware update would this kill the battery?
 I assumed the firmware upgrade was already downloaded to my handset and ready to transfer via Bluetooth to avoid this but in an attempt to discern what is happening here it is worth mentioning.

 .